Karl Friston

 (1959-)

 Karl Friston is a British neuroscientist and theoretician at University College London.
-He is an authority on brain imaging and theoretical neuroscience, especially the use of physics-inspired statistical methods to model neuroimaging data and other random dynamical systems.
+He is an authority on brain imaging and theoretical neuroscience, especially the use of physics-inspired statistical methods to model neuroimaging data and other complex dynamical systems.

 J. Willard Gibbs, which is the energy available to do work in a system that is below thermal equilibrium (maximal disorder).